Shaul Ladany: Academic career

 In his academic life, Ladany was a Lecturer of at the Tel Aviv University Graduate School of Business and, for over three decades, a Professor of Industrial Engineering and Management at Ben Gurion University of the Negev, where he was formerly Chairman of the department and is now emeritus professor.
-He has had visiting appointments at Columbia University, University of California, Irvine, Georgia Tech, Emory University, Rutgers University, City University of New York, Temple University, University of Cape Town, Science Center Berlin, Singapore University, and CSIRO (Melbourne).
+He has had visiting appointments at Columbia University, University of California, Irvine, Georgia Tech, Emory University, Rutgers University, Baruch College of the City University of New York, Temple University, University of Cape Town, Science Center Berlin, Singapore University, and CSIRO (Melbourne).

 He focuses on quality control and applied statistics.
 He has also authored over a dozen scholarly books and 110 scientific articles.
 He holds U.S. patents for eight mechanical designs.

 Philately

 Ladany is a philatelist.
 His collection of telegraph stamps and associated material was sold by Spink & Son in Lugano in 2015.

 Autobiography

 In 1997, his autobiography was published in Hebrew, entitled The Walk to the Olympics.
 In 2008, it was published in English, entitled King of the Road: The Autobiography of an Israeli Scientist and a World Record-Holding Race Walker (Gefen Publishing).
 In 2012, a biography was written about him in Italian by Andrea Schiavon, and published under the title: Cinque cerchi e una stella – Shaul Ladany, da Bergen-Belsen a Monaco '72 (ADD Editore, Torino).